Greginkansas/-openhab-openhab1wiki/Expire-Binding.md

 ## Introduction

-The Expire binding will send a specified update or command (the "expire" update/command) to items it is bound to after a period of time has passed.
-The expiration time will be started or restarted every time an update or command is received for the item that is any update or command *other than* the specified "expire" update/command.
+The Expire binding will post an update or command that you specify (the "expire" update/command) to items it is bound to after a period of time has passed.
+If you don't specify an update or command, the default is to post an Undefined (`UnDefType.UNDEF`) update to the item.

+The expiration time will be started or restarted every time an item receives an update or command *other than* the specified "expire" update/command.

 Any future expiring update or command is cancelled if the item receives an update or command that matches the "expire" update/command.

 For installation of the binding, please see the Wiki page [Bindings](Bindings), or you can add [this JAR](https://openhab.ci.cloudbees.com/job/openHAB1-Addons/lastSuccessfulBuild/artifact/bundles/binding/org.openhab.binding.expire/target/org.openhab.binding.expire-1.9.0-SNAPSHOT.jar) to your `addons` folder.